nikkaoyy/Academic-Life/Systems Analysis/A&D_SYSTEM.md

 - ✅ Theoretical rigor with practical implementation focus
 - ✅ Cross-disciplinary integration (ecology + CS + management)
 - ✅ Complete documentation from analysis to production
+- ✅ Honest reporting of results and trade-offs (87.55% accuracy achieved)
 - ✅ Reproducible academic research practices

 **If this helped your learning, please star the repository!**